syoo3015/su24/syllabus.md

 ### **Discussion Sections**
 Discussion sections are where you will delve into the content more deeply with worksheets in traditional “pen-and-paper” style.
 This is where you will develop the theoretical computational skills needed to understand the basics of programming and to prepare for our exams.

-<b>Attendance (in-person) is required as part of your grade and will be tracked; you will fill out a Google Form with a password to receive credit.</b> <br /><br />You don't have to submit any work for discussions (besides filling out the attendance form).
+<b>Attendance (in-person) is required as part of your grade and will be tracked; you will fill out a Google Form with a password to receive credit.
+Discussion will be located in Soda 320.</b> <br /><br />You don't have to submit any work for discussions (besides filling out the attendance form).
 You can miss up-to 2 out of 12 discussion sections without penalty (you don't need to tell us that you're missing class).
 Please reserve these drops for unexpected emergencies / sickness / ...
 If there are circumstances which cause you to miss more than 2 discussions (like prolonged sickness, family emergencies, etc.) then you should email your Discussion-TA and they'll discuss other options.<br /><br />From experience, we've observed that students who regularly attend and pay attention in discussions tend to do better on exams.

 ### **Office Hours (OH)**
 There will be three kinds of OH, described bellow.
 The times and locations for all OH are all posted under the 'daily schedule' tab on the course website.
 You <b>don't</b> need to email / obtain an appointment.
 You can attend any and all OH that work for you (i.e. you don't just have to attend your TA's OH.)

 #### **General OH **
 General OH is intended for any course and content related questions.
-Here, you can get help with your code, debugging, understanding something conceptually, getting started on assignments, etc.
+Here, you can get help with your code, debugging, understanding something conceptually, getting started on assignments, etc. General OH will be located in SDH-200

 #### **Support OH**
 These are intended for students to discuss their status in their class, catching up, discussing extenuating circumstances, requesting extensions, getting additional support, etc. Support OH is NOT for content related questions.
 So if you have questions about content, we will redirect you to General OH or Instructor OH